reinvented/checkin/README.md

 -----

 * Handle failure of Foursquare authorization or updates more elegantly (or, indeed, at all).
+* Handle failure of OpenCellID.org authorization elegantly
-* Allow creating new venues (that's about the only new feature I want to add).
+* * Allow creating new venues (that's about the only new feature I want to add).

 Sources and Credits
 -------------------